-ILeVO® seed treatment from BASF is the first and only solution for soybean Sudden Death Syndrome (SDS) with activity against nematodes.
-It protects the soybean root system against the SDS fungus, and it has activity against nematodes in the seed zone, producing healthier plants for higher yield potential.
+ILeVO seed treatment is the only product that offers effective protection against Sudden Death Syndrome (SDS) and nematodes in the seed zone.
+It protects the soybean root system against the fungus causing SDS and against nematodes including soybean cyst nematode (SCN), root-knot nematode (RKN), reniform and lesion in the seed zone, producing healthier plants for higher yield potential.

 In most instances, growers will see the Halo Effect – a visual confirmation that ILeVO is working to protect the plant.
 The Halo Effect is a discoloration that appears on the edge of the cotyledons, appearing first as light green to yellow to brown as the seedling emerges.
 The discoloration is limited to the cotyledons and does not appear on the unifoliates or trifoliates.

-The Halo Effect is an indication that ILeVO is being localized in the soybean root and seedling where it is needed for protection against the fungus causing SDS and against nematodes as well.
+The Halo Effect is an indication that ILeVO is being localized in the soybean root and seedling where it is needed for protection against the fungus causing SDS and against nematodes.

 How long does the Halo Effect discoloration last?

-The discoloration lasts until the cotyledons fall off.
-Once plant growth results in unifoliates and initial trifoliate production, the plant will again appear normal in color.
-Since SDS symptoms are rarely seen in seedlings, the Halo Effect provides growers with the confidence that ILeVO is defending the plant.
+The Halo Effect appears only on the cotyledons and will remain there until they fall off.
+Unifoliates and trifoliates of the young soybean plant will emerge normal in color and growth.
+Since SDS and nematode symptoms are rarely seen in seedlings, the Halo Effect provides growers with the confidence that ILeVO is defending the plant.

 Is there a growth response to ILeVO?

 In some instances, growers may initially see a slower growth response as the soybean plant begins to process or metabolize ILeVO.
 The slower growth allows the developing plant time to build up its internal resistance to SDS, effectively jump-starting the plant’s defense response in a manner similar to the way the human body reacts to vaccines.
-However, 20 to 30 days after emergence, growers will begin to see a healthier-looking plant, compared to untreated soybeans, due to the effective control of SDS.
+However, 20 to 30 days after emergence, growers will begin to see a healthier-looking plant, compared to untreated soybeans, because of the effective protection against SDS and nematodes.

 Does ILeVO trigger a response to herbicides?

-Additionally, ILeVO has a mode of action new to the market which provides broad-spectrum activity against nematodes including lance, reniform, root lesion, root-knot and Soybean Cyst Nematodes (SCN).
-SCN is the number one yield-robbing soybean pest and has caused an average loss of 126 million bushels per year over the last five years.*
+Additionally, ILeVO has a mode of action which provides broad-spectrum activity against nematodes including lance, reniform, root lesion, root-knot and Soybean Cyst Nematodes (SCN).
+SCN is the number one yield-robbing pest responsible for yield losses of more than 30% in some soybean fields.

 What is the yield benefit of ILeVO?